Why do Exceptional Employees Quit Their Jobs So Early?

 6. If they feel underappreciated

-Just think about you have no value or appreciation in your workplace, what would come to your mind?
+Just think about you having no value or appreciation in your workplace, what would come to your mind?

 I should not be here for the long run.
 People who have spent a long time learning and honing their skills must have a deep desire to be recognized for their efforts.
 Unless these talented employees leave the job so early.